The Benefits of Mobile First Design

 Mobile-friendly design sounds all warm and fuzzy, but it does have its drawbacks.
 Although the advantage lies in having the mobile and desktop designs interact, or mimic each other in much the same way, some app developers warn against thinking of the two platforms as a single market.
 That said, the aims of this approach to design ultimately aid site loading time in the same way that mobile-first development does.

 A mobile-friendly desk-top site aims to meet the majority of its mobile users’ needs.
-Decisions must be made as to what features to remove from the mobile-friendly version of your site (since not all can be recreated), but once those are made, the end-result is superior user experience.
+Decisions must be made as to what features to remove from the mobile-friendly version of your site (since not all can be recreated), but once those are made, the end-result is a superior user experience.
 For example, while the desktop version of a website might have large hero images on the home page, the mobile version will likely scale down the size of these photos, or remove them altogether to provide a cleaner user experience—ultimately drawing focus to your actionable buttons.

 Alternatively, while a desktop version of a website might display photos horizontally across the page, the mobile version may display these photos vertically, altering the design impact of your mobile application.
 At the expense of certain desktop functionalities, mobile-friendly designs thus keep their focus on transferring core consumer needs to a mobile environment.